Why DevOps is Doomed – Ops teams are lost!

 So why would DevOps be doomed for failure?

 Web applications, services architecture and cloud providers have destroyed any hope of success for the traditional IT leadership sold on yesterday’s operational support model.
-There has to be a fundamental change to recognize that systems and applications are no longer static, documented operational models; they are dynamic release-time architectures.
+There has to be a fundamental change to recognize that systems and applications are no longer static, documented operational models; they are dynamic release-time dependency models.
 And there has to be a systematic way for dev teams to communicate application architectures so ops teams understand them.

 Have you ever been asked to document application dependencies?
 If so, could you?
 If so, how long was it valid?
 Documenting a traditional three-tiered application is pretty easy.
 Documenting an application in a service-oriented architecture is only valid until the next code release –As each release may utilize a new service end-point, dependent on a new network segment, dependent on a new database, dependent on a new data center in a different region.
 Good luck on managing the relationships for your ops teams!